flaubert165/ConferenceManagement/README.md

 implement all my tests before the development process as I preach their own principles, but one hour became unfeasible and I focused on finding an algorithm to solve the problem.
 But I've implemented the test classes for practically all my classes in the domain.
+MS

 ## Design Patterns